MyPureCloud/developer-center-blog/source/2022-06-05-Xperience-2022/index.md

 One of the newer tools in the Genesys Cloud developer ecosystem, CX as Code is a configuration management tool that allows you to define Genesys Cloud configuration objects (e.g. Queues, Skills, Users, etc) in plain old text files and then apply that configuration across multiple Genesys Cloud organizations.
 It’s ideally suited for use in a CI/CD deployment pipeline, which I would highly recommend if you aren’t employing such a method already.
 It’s been very exciting to see organization using CX as Code to help ensure that their innovative CX configurations are applied consistently across multiple Genesys Cloud organizations.

-To learn more about how to get started with CX as Code, check out this [blog].
+To learn more about how to get started with CX as Code, check out this [blog](/blog/2021-04-16-cx-as-code/).

 ## Genesys Cloud Developer Center
 Welcome, you’re already here!
 On the Developer Center, you’ll find technical content for Genesys Cloud developers like new release announcements, blogs, tutorials, how-to guides, access to dev tools, and more.
 Recently, we gave the Developer Center a new, modern look and feel (with Dark Mode!) that we hope our technical users will love.
 This includes a new information architecture, improved navigation and design, integrated sign-in, dev toolbox, an integrated application inspector, and last, but certainly not least, dark mode.
 Just hit that toggle at the top of your screen and start exploring!